naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_emnlp19/textgnn_emnlp19/README.md

       Li, Sujian  and
       Zhang, Xiaodong  and
       WANG, Houfeng},
-    booktitle = {Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP)}, pages = {3435--3441},
+    booktitle = {Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)}, pages = {3435--3441},
     year = {2019}
 }